Elvis10ten/elvis10ten.github.io/content/posts/2024-01-01-algorithm-design-manual/index.md

 2. Pseudocode:

 ### Reasoning about Correctness
+Correct algorithms usually come with a proof of correctness, which is an explanation of why we know that the algorithm must take every instance of the problem to the desired result.
 1. We need tools to distinguish correct algorithms from incorrect ones, the primary one of which is called a `proof`.
 2. A proper mathematical proof consists of several parts:
     * A clear, precise statement of what you are trying to prove.